-If you have individual coverage (just for yourself), you must meet the Individual Deductible before the Plan begins paying benefits.
+If you have individual coverage, you must meet the Individual Deductible before the Plan begins paying benefits.
 If you have family coverage (even just one person other than yourself), your family must satisfy the Family Deductible before the Plan begins paying benefits.
 However, once any member of the family pays the individual Deductible amount towards the Family Deductible, the Plan will begin paying benefits for that family member, even if the Family Deductible has not yet been met.

-Deductibles are applied on a Calendar Year basis.
-A Calendar Year is the 12 month period beginning January 1 and ending December 31.
-The Summary of Benefit Chart in Appendix A shows your Copays and whether or not the Deductible applies.
+Deductibles may be applied on a Calendar Year basis or a Plan Year basis.
+The "Definitions" section of this EOC defines both a Calendar Year and a Plan Year.
+The Summary of Benefit Chart in Appendix A shows your Copays and Coinsurance, and whether or not the Deductible applies.